Probiotic supplementation has been at the center of discussion around gut health for decades.

 However, other studies have shown little to no improvements in overall IBS symptoms and quality of life.

 It can be extremely difficult to wade through probiotic research as much of it is not strain-specific.
 Many studies, particularly, older ones do not even disclose what specific strains of probiotics they used with participants.

-To add additional confusion, the nomenclature (naming system) for probiotics is constantly evolving and there is not a single universal system that is used by everyone.
+To add additional confusion, the nomenclature (naming system) for probiotics is constantly evolving.
+There is not a single universal system that is used by everyone.
 So being specific about strains in probiotic recommendations can be extremely difficult.

-The 2017 NICE clinical practice guidelines for IBS in adults found good-quality evidence that combination (multi-strain) probiotics significantly improve global IBS symptoms, pain, and bloating.
+The 2017 NICE clinical practice guidelines for IBS in adults found good-quality evidence that multi-strain probiotics significantly improve IBS symptoms.

-Although, it is likely best that a multi-strain probiotic includes one of the two probiotics that were individually found to have an impact on IBS symptoms.
+It is likely best that a multi-strain probiotic includes one of the two probiotics that were found to have an impact on IBS symptoms.

 Inflammatory Bowel Disease (IBD)

 Inflammatory bowel disease (IBD) is a group of conditions that cause the digestive system to become inflamed.
 The most common types of IBD are Crohn’s disease and ulcerative colitis.

 There is no known cure for IBD and symptoms are often managed through medication and diet.

 People with IBD can experience a range of symptoms including abdominal pain, constipation, and diarrhea.